 Fleet expansion and shortage of captains are the common ones.
 The supply and demand of seafarers is at play here.

-Good news is, the Philippines became the biggest supplier of seafarers in 2021.
+The good news is, that the Philippines will become the biggest supplier of seafarers in 2021.
 It means many shipowners prefer to hire us compared to others.

 Thus, you will have that promotion once the stars align and the gods bestow favors upon you.

-But the most important thing is you achieve your goal and help people along the way.
+But the most important thing is while pursuing your goal, you help people along the way.
 You will be remembered by how you treat those above you as well as those below you.

 May the winds be in your favor.